+Duh.
 Here the SEC is playing a smart waiting game.
 It's basically saying "hey, we're watching" - but it's not altering the long standing securities law framework that has been operating in the US for quite a while.
 And this is one of the reasons why we still haven't seen any "tokenized equity" projects done by pros.

 FWIW, high quality projects have been paying lawyers millions of dollars already to make sure they were not selling unregistered securities.

 This, in our opinion, is the key message to take away from the report.
 This is the SEC's way of saying, "look, it's too hard to regulate issuing so we'll just tell you that you might be violating securities laws.
 BUT, if you are an exchange operating in the US or with US customers and you are hosting securities, then we know very well where and how to come at you.
 Also, if you're an individual who bought and sold securities, get scared".
-TAKEAWAYS: